This section of the help file explains how account, customer and supplier transactions affect the different Financial Statements in Accounting.

 When you select to group the Profit and Loss report, the Print Report and Email Report options will grey out and you will only be able to view the report and export the amounts to Excel.
 A PDF version of the report will not be available when you select Group By options or Comparatives.

-This is an example of a Profit and Loss Report generated by Sage One Accounting:
+This is an example of a Profit and Loss Report generated by Accounting:

 You can change the dates to preview the report for in the Date Range drop down menus.
 Click on the Refresh button to refresh the details on the report.